Blog

 Gunma is my mother's hometown

-Japanese rural landscape surrounded by mountains
+Rural Japanese landscape surrounded by mountains

-After researching, I was amazed.
+I researched, and I was amazed.

-Takasaki was the "holy land of rock."
+Takasaki was the "sacred ground of rock."

 5 Ways to Find Band Members in Gunma

-Person searching member recruitment sites on smartphone
+A person searching for member recruitment sites on a smartphone

-2. Attend live houses
+2. Attend Live Houses

-3. Participate in jam session events
+3. Participate in Jam Session Events

 Stage lighting in a dimly lit live house